-Cancer Research Partnerships Throughout the United States
+NCI's Cancer Research Partnerships

 NCI’s Cancer Centers Program

-National Outreach Network
+National Outreach Network (NON)

 NON connects outreach and community education efforts with cancer health disparities research and training programs.
-NON was developed to provide outreach and education to underrepresented and at-risk communities.
-It also provides information on clinical research and specimen collections.
+NON was developed to provide outreach and education to underrepresented and at-risk communities; it also provides information on clinical research and specimen collections.
 Each grantee site has a Community Health Educator (CHE) who works as a liaison among the researchers, partners, and community to address needs and disseminate culturally tailored cancer information.

-NCI Community Networks Program (CNP)
+Community Networks Program (CNP)